Hollywood landmark reels in China brand

 Negotiations on the deal started around April, with TCL competing against several companies from the banking, insurance and airline industries, according to Annie Li, president of Reach Glory, the entertainment-marketing agency that represented TCL in the negotiations.

-She said a major factor in the success of TCL's winning bid was the fact that is was a Chinese enterprise.
+She said a major factor in the success of TCL's winning bid was the fact that was a Chinese company.

 "China is the future as the second-largest film market in the world," she said.
 "Besides, the most important products of TCL, TV and mobile phones, are closely related to the theater and the film content it screens."